 I knew from a very early age, the only thing I had to fear in this world was my mind.

 As we walk through life, all sorts of things happen to us.
 Some are within our control, others are not.
-The only thing that matters, when it comes to surviving these events, is how we think about them and how we respond to them – that is the only thing we can control.
+The only thing that really matters is how we think about what happens to us and how we respond – ultimately, that is the only thing we can control.

 Unfortunately, very soon after I came to this understanding, my mind became sick.
 It became clear, after many years of pharmacological and psychological therapies, the only way I would be able to overcome the illness was to use the very part that was unwell.
 Onset of the illness was beyond my control but surviving it was a decision I had to make.